atifalimd/mlops-practice/README.md

       run command dvc metrics diff
       to see all metrices
       run command dvc metrics show
+Till Now: using dvc, created dvc pipeline for this project there were 3 stages(stored in src directory)

+Testing:
 5. create tox.ini
    1. it is used to automate testing in python.
-   2. it will create virtual enviornment for the project and install dependencies. adv of tox is list of venv's can be given
+   2. it will create virtual enviornment for the project and install dependencies, adv of tox is list of venv's can be given to test suitable python version.
-   3. it has command to run pytest (used to run and test files inside tests directories)
+   3. inside tox.ini, command is given to run pytest (To run and test files inside tests directories)
-   4. it also has requirements.txt as dependency to create venv
+   4. inside tox.ini, requirements.txt as dependency is given helps in creating venv
-   5. test  to confirm whether code is running on multiple venv's run command for tox is 'tox'.
+   5. To test using tox, run command: 'tox'
-   6. rebuilding : run command is tox -r if we update requirements.txt
+   6. if we update requirements.txt then rebuilding is required, it can be done using: tox -r command
-   7. run command for pytest is pytest -v(v for verborse)
+   7. command to pytest:  pytest -v(v for verborse)
-6. tests folder is created to put all the tests in one place
+6. tests folder is created to put all the tests parameters in one place
-   1. inside test folder create conftest.py
+   1. inside test folder, create conftest.py
-   2. inside test folder create test_config.py
+   2. inside test folder, create test_config.py
-   3. inside test folder create __init__.py
+   3. inside test folder, create __init__.py
-   pytest is used for run and test, tests(conftest,test_config) saved inside tests folder after saving tests inside tests folder run pytest using command pytest -v or by using tox can also be tested
+   by using pytest files inside tests folder can be tested.

-6. create setup.py file for creating our own packages
+7. setup.py file
-   1. at setup.py by default we have to give some details regarding project such as folder, version, description, author, License and many other.
+   1. in setup.py, by default we have to give some details regarding project such as folder, version, description, author, License and many other.
    2. using command pip install -e . to install libraries mention in local directories (by now there are  only two directories which has libraries install src and test) will collect and installed
    3. If needed only
       command : python setup.py sdist bdist wheel(If needed only, It will add all the packages dist directory and .tar.gz file inside and if needed can share with friends to install all the libraries)
-7. Create directory by name prediction_service and create another directory by name model and create files inside prediction_service prediction.py and __init__.py
+8. Create directory by name prediction_service and create another directory inside prediction_service by name model and create files inside prediction_service, prediction.py and __init__.py
+      1. inside prediction_service\prediction.py define all the methods required for app.py (for code to look modular and clean)
+      2. because schema_in.json is required in prediction_service copy from notebooks\schema_in.json
+         to prediction_service\schema_in.json

+Create app
-8. Create app.py file for all the flask functions
+9. Create app.py file for all the flask functions

-8. Create webapp directory
+10. Create webapp directory
    1. Create static folder
       1. Create css and script files
          1. inside css create main.css file